AdsidTFD/BreveMenus/README.md

 }
 ```

-##### Icon
+##### Left Icon

-Function items may contain an icon next to the text for decoration or clarity.
+Function items may contain an icon to the left of the text for decoration or clarity.
 The library for these icons will default to whatever you have configured to your `iconClass` in your [config](#config).
 This is OPTIONAL.